 - Support Equipment: Identify, plan, resource, and implement management actions to acquire and support the equipment (mobile or fixed) required to sustain the operation and maintenance of the system to ensure that the system is available to the Warfighter when it is needed at the lowest LCC.

 - Technical Data: Identify, plan, resource, and implement management actions to develop and acquire information;

 - to operate, maintain, and train on the equipment to maximize its effectiveness and availability;

 - effectively catalog and acquire spare/repair parts, support equipment, and all classes of supply; and

 - to define the configuration baseline of the system (hardware and software) to effectively support the Warfighter with the best capability at the time it is needed.

-- Facilities and Infrastructure: Identify, plan, resource, and acquire facilities to enable training, maintenance, and storage to maximize effectiveness of system operation and the logistic support system at the lowest LCC.
+- Facilities and Infrastructure: Identity, plan, resource, and acquire facilities to enable training, maintenance, and storage to maximize the effectiveness of system operation and the logistic support system at the lowest LCC.
 Identify and prepare plans for the acquisition of facilities to enable responsive support for the Warfighter.

 AcqLinks and References:

-- Integrated Product Support Element Guidebook – Dec 2011
+- Old: Integrated Product Support Element Guidebook – Dec 2011

 - Army Regulation 700-127 “Integrated Logistics Support” – 26 Mar 2012